 Dyslexia is a common concern as it affects many children and adults.
-And although no two dyslexics have exactly the same symptoms, there are key symptoms which you can, quite easily, pick up.
+And although no two dyslexics have exactly the same symptoms, there are key symptoms that you can, quite easily, pick up.

-Children whose reading difficulties relate to auditory-processing weaknesses have been called auditory dyslexics or dysphonetic dyslexics.
+Reading difficulties related to auditory-processing weaknesses have been called auditory dyslexia or dysphonetic dyslexia.
 They tend to have good visual processing skills, but have difficulty remembering letter sounds, analysing the individual sounds in words, and blending sounds into words.

 Author Corinne Roth Smith lists the reading and spelling patterns of children with dysphonetic dyslexia:

 - Difficulty discriminating between individual sounds in beginning reading instructions (occurs very seldom).